cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 That's all for part 1.
 We've installed hugo, added some basic configuration, created a first post and seen how we can use ```hugo server``` to build and preview the site locally.

-You can find the github repository for the this blog [here](https://github.com/cloudfright/blog).
+You can find the github repository for this blog [here](https://github.com/cloudfright/blog).

 In part 2, we'll explore some hosting options to make the blog content publicly accessible.